HelmholtzAI-FZJ/torchrun_jsc/README.md

 After that, depending on your PyTorch version, there are various modes of functionality to achieve that the correct address is used for
 rendezvousing:
-1. PyTorch ≥3: Patch the `--local_addr` argument and emit a warning.
+1. PyTorch ≥3: Monkey-patch the function used to obtain the rendezvous hostname and emit a warning.
-2. PyTorch ≥2: Patch the `--local_addr` argument.
-3. PyTorch ≥1.9 <2: Monkey-patch the function used to obtain the rendezvous hostname.
+3. PyTorch ≥1.9 <3: Monkey-patch the function used to obtain the rendezvous hostname.
 4. PyTorch <1.9: If this package is somehow installed for a non-matching PyTorch version, it will error out because the